hereon-mbs/MBS-3D-OptFlow/README.md

 A full list of available arguments and flags will follow.
 Right now you need to check the section *extract command line arguments* in *main.cpp* and/or *protocol_parameters.h*.
 The latter sets the default parameters used that can be overwritten by the arguments.

-@Adrian:

-Your data a very large and won't fit on a single GPU.
-It is recommended to use the flag *--mosaic_approximation* to calculate overlapping subvolumes sequentially.
-That mode assumes that no motions larger than the overlap between subvolumes occur.
-You will also

 ## Exemplary Program Calls

 ### Push-out tests on bone-screw implant systems (detecting strain and cracks)

-*./mbsoptflow -i0 /reference/path/ -i1 /frame1/path/ -o /outpath/ -m /mask/path/ -alpha 0.05 -level 12 -scale 0.8 -norm histogram_linear_mask -prefilter gaussian 1 --median -gpu0 0 --export_warp --conhull_maxz -localglobal 3 -transform1 sqrt --extrapolate --mosaic_approximation -overlap 100 --export_error --bone_quality*
+*./mbsoptflow -i0 /reference/path/ -i1 /frame1/path/ -o /outpath/ -m /mask/path/<br>-alpha 0.05 -level 12 -scale 0.8 -norm histogram_linear_mask -prefilter gaussian 1 --median -gpu0 0<br>--export_warp --conhull_maxz -localglobal 3 -transform1 sqrt --extrapolate --mosaic_approximation -overlap 100 --export_error --bone_quality*

 **Lessons:**
 <br>
-**-gpu0 0** sets the ID (check with *nvidia-smi*) of the first GPU used.
+**-gpu0 0** sets the ID of the first GPU used.
+You can check the IDs of your GPUs with *nvidia-smi*.
 <br>
 **-alpha 0.05** controls the relative contribution of the smoothing term.
 Here, we use as little smoothing as possible and as much smoothing as necessary for locating emerging cracks precisely.
 <br>
 **-localglobal 3** activates a convolution of the data term.
 This requires more GPU memory but increases the robustness of the algorithm, especially in poorly textured regions.
+The integer defines the radius of the convolution kernel.
+Near optimal kernels are available with a radius of up to 4.
 <br>
 **--mosaic_approximation** activates a sequential approximation of displacements in overlapping subvolumes of image volumes exceeding GPU memory.
 <br>